bltsai/ActivityLearning/README.md

 # Activity Recognition
-To run, you need to have and extract [data,activites,sensors package](https://drive.google.com/open?id=1hhvRKfI7zmJ0bRJvHhpITK-vTzIwQp3S)
+Before you run, you need to have and extract [data,activites,sensors package](https://drive.google.com/open?id=1hhvRKfI7zmJ0bRJvHhpITK-vTzIwQp3S)

 and install packages through pip